 A varied landscape – featuring Lake Moore, rugged greenstone ranges, granite ridges and vast sandplains – provides refuge for a high number of mammal, bird and reptile species includingthe endangered Malleefowl and Western Spiny-tailed Skink and cryptic mammals such as Woolley’s Pseudantechinus.

 Mt Gibson is the site of one of Australia’s most ambitious mammal reintroduction projects.
-AWC is establishing a 7,800 hectares feral-free area – the largest cat and fox-free area on mainland WA – into which at least 10 regionally extinct mammals will be reintroduced.
+AWC has established a 7,800 hectares feral-free area – the largest cat and fox-free area on mainland WA – into which at least 10 regionally extinct mammals will be reintroduced.
 This single property will therefore play a critical role in providing a secure future for around 14% of Australia’s nationally threatened mammals.
 Read more about the Mt Gibson Endangered Wildlife Restoration Project.

 Mt Gibson supports a high diversity of wildlife including many birds that have declined significantly in the WA wheatbelt such as Malleefowl and Major Mitchell’s Cockatoo, as well as Peregrine Falcon and Australian Bustard.
 The small mammal fauna includes four species of Dunnarts, two species of Hopping-mice and the Southern Ningaui.
 The reptile community features the iconic Perentie and Thorny Devil, as well as lesser-known species such as the endangered Western Spiny-tailed Skink.

 Even the invertebrate communities are impressive: on one early biological survey, over 100 species of native bees were collected by the South Australian Museum and, of these, 50 species were new to science.